JuliaIO/ZipArchives.jl/README.md

 When writing it is important to close the writer so the central directory gets written out.

+More details on the file format can be found at https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT

 ### Reading Zip archives

 Archives can be read from any `AbstractVector{UInt8}` containing the data of a zip archive.